 Oregon Tech students, staff, and faculty can access to the library's electronic resources from off-campus by using the username and password for their Oregon Tech email account.

-The Arbur collection has many science fiction books which may be read in the LRC 111.
-The library also supports a collection of "honor books" on the second floor of the LRC.
+The library also supports a collection of "honor books" on main floor in the LRC Lobby.
 These books may be used and returned without checking them out.
 Donations are accepted at the Circulation desk.
 The Klamath County Library also has a large fiction and popular reading collection.

-There may be some titles found in the library catalog or available through summit as well.
+There may be some titles found in the library catalog or available through summit and interlibrary loan as well.

 In a very few cases, we may, have a copy of a textbook.
 In some other cases, your instructor may put a copy of a book into the library's reserve collection.
 Check the library catalog for a title.